danielcbit/apcctrl/doc/manual/manual.rst

 When specifying options for '``./configure``', if in doubt, don't put anything, since normally the configuration process will determine the proper settings for your system.
-The advantage of these options is that it permits you to customize your version of apcupsd.
-If you save the '``./configure``' command that you use to create apcupsd, you can quickly reset the same customization in the next version of apcupsd by simply re-using the same command.
+The advantage of these options is that it permits you to customize your version of apcctrl.
+If you save the '``./configure``' command that you use to create apcctrl, you can quickly reset the same customization in the next version of apcctrl by simply re-using the same command.

 The following command line options are available for ``configure`` to customize your installation.